aitronik/teleop_pkg/README.md

 For each connected device this pkg runs an istance of deviceManager class to handle its data.
 The collected data will be publish on following topics:

-1. `/status`, that report the actual device status depending on wich mode has been selected on app
+1. `/status`, that reports the actual device status depending on wich mode has been selected on app

 2. `/joystickCmd`, for manual control.
 Normalized axis values from app joystick widget or device accelerometers are published [-1, 1]